profezzorn/ProffieOSDocs/config/the-config_top-section.md

 ```

 ### SAVE_STATE
-Save state is one define to encompass SAVE_COLOR_CHANGE, SAVE_VOLUME and SAVE_PRESET
+Save state is one define to encompass SAVE_COLOR_CHANGE, SAVE_VOLUME and SAVE_PRESET.
+(From ProffieOS 7.8 onward, this also encompasses SAVE_BLADE_DIMMING)

 ```cpp
 #define SAVE_STATE